 The University's Assessment Policy and Assessment Procedures have recently been revised as part of an ongoing review process, and with consideration to the TEQSA Higher Education Qualification Standards section 5, which relates to assessment.

-The Assessment: Courses and Coursework - Academic Policy is based on the following principles drawn from the literature and comparable in the sector.
+The Assessment: Course and Coursework Programs - Academic Policy is based on the following principles drawn from the literature and comparable in the sector.
 These seven principles then inform the Procedures.